wscherphof/essix/README.md

 ## Prerequisites

-.Essix apps are built in the Go language.
+-Essix apps are built in the Go language.
-.The canonical way of deploying Essix apps relies on Docker.
+-The canonical way of deploying Essix apps relies on Docker.
-.The `essix` command runs on bash.
+-The `essix` command runs on bash.
-.Essix data is stored in RethinkDB, which the `essix` command completely manages inside Docker, avoiding any additional dependencies.
+-Essix data is stored in RethinkDB, which the `essix` command completely manages inside Docker, avoiding any additional dependencies.